gabrielmoterani/gabrielmoterani/README.md

  I have been working with tech since 2015, and during this time I worked building and scaling some awesome projects.
 I love being part of a team and making tech possible.

- I really like to code but I also enjoy being part of leadership.

 <br>